RutOf/Apex-Spoofer/README.md

 NO THIS WON'T GET YOU UNBANNED.
-THIS IS SIMPLY A TOOL YOU CAN USE IF YOU'RE HWID BAN ALONG WITH YOUR SPOOFER.
+THIS IS SIMPLY A TOOL YOU CAN USE IF YOU'RE HWID BANNED ALONG WITH YOUR SPOOFER.

 ***